 timely submission of their academic records for admissions.

 - Plans coaching and practice sessions in accordance with

 - Coaches team members individually and in groups, and

 areas or groups of positions.
 Develops and recommends strategy,

-- Promotes the athletics program and specific sport through
+- Promotes the athletic program and specific sport through

 - Ensures compliance with all Association, Conference, and